mozilla/geckodriver/doc/TraceLogs.md

 	% geckodriver -vv

-The second way of setting the log level is through capabilities. geckodriver accepts a Mozila-specific configuration object in [`moz:firefoxOptions`].
+The second way of setting the log level is through capabilities. geckodriver accepts a Mozilla-specific configuration object in [`moz:firefoxOptions`].
 This JSON Object, which is further described in the [README] can hold Firefox-specific configuration, such as which Firefox binary to use, additional preferences to set,